 The table below shows just some examples of the progressive challenges involved in the programme.

-Alongside this curriculum as a school we are part of the Move More (previously known as Cheltenham & North Tewkesbury School Sport Network).
+Alongside this curriculum as a school we are part of the Move More.
 They aim to support schools in providing high quality PE & school sport within the school setting.
-This includes curriculum support, continued professional development for both teachers and PE Lead, Peripatetic PE Specialist and sporting events across the year.
+This includes curriculum support, continued professional development for both teachers and PE Lead and sporting events across the year.
 The network provides a number of large scale activities which vary in terms of activity, age group, competitive/non-competitive and competitions aimed at specific groups of children, such as SEND, less active children, girls only or competitions for children who are not part of a club.

-As part of P.E. we have increased our school’s provision for swimming to ensure all children are exposed to swimming lessons and this vital skill.
+As part of P.E. we have increased our school’s provision for swimming to ensure all children from Year 2 are exposed to swimming lessons and learn this vital skill.

 PE Curriculum Overview